Nodal error behind discrepancies between coupled cluster and diffusion Monte Carlo in hydrogen-bonded systems: Coupled cluster results

-Previous calculations of the interaction energy for the AcOH dimer have reported values of $-19.41$, \cite{rezac:2011b} $-19.36$, \cite{kesharwani:2017} and $-19.38$ \cite{nagy:2022} kcal mol$^{-1}$.
-The results of the present study can be expected to be more accurate than previously reported values thanks to our use of larger basis sets, but, in general, we find that our results are in good agreement with the literature.
-It should be noted that some of the previous studies referenced here reported individual interaction energies containing a specific amount of CP correction, and are therefore comparable with the outer limits of our `two-sigma' confidence intervals.
+In general, we find that our CC results for the AcOH dimer and the water-peptide system are in good agreement with the literature (Table \ref{acoh_numbers}).\cite{rezac:2011b, kesharwani:2017, nagy:2022} However, the results of the present study can be expected to be more accurate than previously reported values thanks, in part, to our use of larger basis sets.
+Additionally, the previously reported values use the FP approach extensively -- that is, they make two key assumptions that could introduce an undefined error into the results.
+Firstly, all reference values assume that the difference in energy between lower order methods, such as MP2 and CCSD(T) is constant and unchanging as the size of the basis set is increased.
+Secondly, they assume that these energetic differences are converged in small basis sets, such as the heavy-atom augmented double-triple-zeta extrapolation $\Delta$CCSD(T) energetic correction, used in Ref \citenum{rezac:2011b}.
+While the FP approach is generally applicable, and introduces small errors, these errors are not necessarily systematic\cite{burns:2014} and are relevant on the scale of interest for the non-covalent interactions reported in the present study.
+As such, it is imperative to control all sources of error in the coupled cluster calculations and by calculating the correlation energy in large basis sets with minimal usage of the FP approach, we control these additional sources of error in the present calculations.
+It should also be noted that some of the previous studies referenced here reported individual interaction energies containing a specific amount of CP correction, and are therefore comparable with the outer limits of our `two-sigma' confidence intervals.